Daniel Benzali

-Daniel Benzali (born January 20, 1946) is a Brazilian-American stage, television and film actor.
+Daniel Benzali (born January 20, 1946) is a retired Brazilian-American stage, television and film actor.

 Early life

 Benzali was born in Rio de Janeiro, Brazil, the son of Lee, a cook, and Carlo Benzali, a salesman who had also been an actor in Brazilian theatre and Yiddish theatre.
 His family are Brazilian Jews.
 Daniel Benzali is the middle son of three.
 The family moved to the United States in 1953, and the boys were raised in Brooklyn, New York City.

 Career

 Theatre

 Benzali began his acting career as a theatre actor, including the Royal Shakespeare Company in Great Britain.
 His first performance was in Holiday at The Old Vic alongside Mary Steenburgen and Malcolm McDowell.